-To access the call, participants should dial the applicable telephone number above at least 5 minutes prior to the start of the call.
+Participants should register at the link above in advance of the call, and then click the webcast link before the call begins.
 An archived version of the webcast will be available for replay in the Investors section of the Bionano website.

 About Bionano Genomics

 Bionano Genomics is a provider of genome analysis solutions that can enable researchers and clinicians to reveal answers to challenging questions in biology and medicine.
 The Company’s mission is to transform the way the world sees the genome through OGM solutions, diagnostic services and software.
-The Company offers OGM solutions for applications across basic, translational and clinical research.
-Through its Lineagen business, the Company also provides diagnostic testing for patients with clinical presentations consistent with autism spectrum disorder and other neurodevelopmental disabilities.
+The Company offers OGM solutions for applications across basic, translational and clinical research and for other applications including bioprocessing.
+Through its Bionano Laboratories business, the Company also provides diagnostic testing for patients with clinical presentations consistent with autism spectrum disorder and other neurodevelopmental disabilities.
 Through its BioDiscovery business, the Company also offers an industry-leading, platform-agnostic software solution, which integrates next-generation sequencing and microarray data designed to provide analysis, visualization, interpretation and reporting of copy number variants, single-nucleotide variants and absence of heterozygosity across the genome in one consolidated view.
-For more information, visit bionanogenomics.com, lineagen.com or biodiscovery.com.
+Through its Purigen Biosystems business, the Company offers nucleic acid extraction and purification solutions using proprietary ITP technology.
+For more information, visit bionano.com, www.bionanolaboratories.com or biodiscovery.com.

 Non-GAAP Financial Measures

 To supplement Bionano’s financial results reported in accordance with U.S. generally accepted accounting principles (GAAP), the Company has provided non-GAAP operating expense in this press release, which is a non-GAAP financial measure.
-Non-GAAP operating expense excludes from GAAP reported operating expense the following components as detailed in the reconciliation table accompanying this press release: stock-based compensation, and amortization of intangibles.
+Non-GAAP operating expense excludes from GAAP reported operating expense the following components as detailed in the reconciliation table accompanying this press release: stock-based compensation, amortization of intangibles and acquisition-related expenses.